The Gap Year is a one-year programme for those interested in increasing their Bible knowledge.

 GY109 – TEEN MINISTRIES

-Focus of the class is on how to reach teenagers with the gospel and how to build a youth ministry in the local church.
-Camp, activities, teaching and relational skills will be discussed.
+The focus of the class is on how to reach teenagers with the gospel and build a youth ministry in the local church.
+Camp, activities, teaching, and relational skills will be discussed.

 GY110 – BAPTIST HISTORY

-This course is a study of the Anabaptist of the pre-Reformation and Reformation periods with emphasis on its principles, development, and impacts.
+This course is a study of the Anabaptists of the pre-Reformation and Reformation periods with emphasis on its principles, development, and impacts.